-The club provided a record $7500 over the last 12 months toward worldwide polio vaccination programs such as this one in India, where just two drops of the oral vaccine provides lifetime protection.
+The club provided a record $7500 in 2019-20 toward worldwide polio vaccination programs such as this one in India, where just two drops of the oral vaccine provides lifetime protection.

 For many years the club has provided financial support and coaches for the robotics team sponsored by Tri-County Technology Center.
 Here is the 2019 team with FIRST Robotics Co-Chair Woodie Flowers.
 Team's robot in lower right.

-At least once each month, the club helps with serving meals to participants in the Bridges of Bartlesville program.
+For several years, the club has helped serving meals to participants in the Bridges of Bartlesville program.

-Members shared work experiences and opportunities in a recent career lunch for Bartlesville area youth.
+Members shared work experiences and opportunities in a career lunch for Bartlesville area youth.

 The club took a lead role in the renovation of Bartlesville's picturesque Memorial Bridge.
-They recently teamed up with members of the DAR for a spring spruce-up of the bridge overlook.
+Members recently teamed up for a spring spruce-up of the bridge overlook.

 The club, which celebrated its 100th anniversary in 2015, provides an opportunity to build lifelong friendships and experience the benefits of volunteer service to others.
-Meeting weekly at noon every Monday, the club is an organization of nearly 130 business, professional and community leaders.
+Meeting every Monday at 12 noon, the club is an organization of nearly 130 business, professional and community leaders.
 Members gather in the Community Room of the Bartlesville Community Center, with a catered lunch provided for those interested.
 Meetings normally end promptly at 1 p.m.